Carved (AKA "Kuchisake-Onna"/"The Slit-Mouth woman") (Japan, 2007)

 Carved (2007) is one of these little entries and one that gained enough fans to be considered a cult favorite; it is based on a popular Japanese Urban Legend known as the Slit-Mouth Woman, an apparition who appears to individuals (mostly children) that are walking alone at night, asking them if she's pretty.
 Answer No, she kills them.
 Answer Yes, she'll take off her mask, revealing a Glasgow scar that sliced her cheek to a wide maw and ask the same question again.
 Whether they say Yes or No, she'll kill them either way.

 Interestingly, this legend was only mentioned around the beginning and became no more than a red herring once she begins to make her presence known to the characters.
 In Carved (2007), an earthquake strikes a small town and destroys a sealed closet that appears to be keeping the malevolent spirit of the Slit-Mouth Woman.
-Now free to roam the streets may it be day or night, she prowls for children to kidnap and torture to death, which sets the entire town into panic; it appears that the only people who can stop her is a couple of school teachers, Kyoko and Noboru, who may harbor their own little secrets and dark pasts.
+Now free to roam the streets may it be day or night, she prowls for children to kidnap and torture to death, which sets the entire town into panic; it appears that the only people who can stop her are a couple of school teachers, Kyoko and Noboru, who may harbor their own little secrets and dark pasts.

 Mixing Asian horror elements of vengeful ghosts with the cliches of the western slasher film, Carved is an oddball chill-fest with a disturbing amount of child abuse and murder.
 For one, the Slit-Mouth Woman made it clear that she's only after children, ignoring any bypassing adults that sees her or tried to stop her from doing her torturous deeds on the youngins'.
 This is a rather unique approach for a slasher villainess and one that deserves some notoriety as child murder is a taboo that not a lot of slasher movies dare to venture on.
 (Freddy Krueger of the Nightmare on Elm Street franchise nearly did but the studio had their way and he ended up killing teenagers, mind you)